Turn your Dream Admit into Reality

 Overview of Stanford University

-Stanford University, founded in 1885, is one of the world’s top schools for science, engineering, and technology.
-Located in California’s Silicon Valley, it has helped launch major companies like Google, Hewlett-Packard, and Instagram.
+Stanford University was founded in 1885 and is one of the top universities in the world for science, engineering, and technology.
+It's located in the heart of Silicon Valley, California, which is home to major tech companies like Google, Hewlett-Packard, and Instagram.

 Overview of the Stanford MEM Program